 You are not alone.
 Collaborative Financial Professionals can help you understand the numbers, so you can see a path forward.
 Traditional budgeting might be overwhelming with diminished financial resources.
 A Collaborative professional who is a Certified Divorce Financial Analyst can work with you both to help you understand what you have together, your options for dividing your assets and debts, and how to be financially stable going forward.

-Contact a Best4all professional to learn how a collaborative team approach to resolving the issues of your separation can help ease your mind about financial concerns.
+Contact a Collaborative Divorce Waterloo Region professional to learn how a collaborative team approach to resolving the issues of your separation can help ease your mind about financial concerns.

 Sara McCullough is a Certified Financial Planner, Registered Financial Planner & Certified Divorce Financial Analyst with 19 years of experience advising clients.
 Sara is the owner of WD Development, providing fee-only financial planning.
-Sara is of Best4All Collaborative Financial Professional.
+Sara is a Collaborative Financial Professional at Collaborative Divorce Waterloo Region.